matheuscarvalheira/matheuscarvalheira/README.md

 - 💻 I’m currently working on "DynaPost"
 - 🧑‍💻 I’m currently learning about Next.js
-- 👔 I’m looking to collaborate with Typescript/React.js
+- 👔 I’m looking to collaborate with TypeScript/React.js
 - 📬 How to reach me: matheuscarvalheiraf@gmail.com
-- 💡Feel free to inquire about accessibility, cybersecurity, full-stack development, web development, or any topic you'd like!
+- 🏆 Do not hesitate to contact me with any questions related to accessibility, cybersecurity, full-stack development, web development, or any other subject of interest.

 ###  ⚔️ My skill set and a selection of the technologies I've engaged with: